zwets/zwets.github.io/_posts/2016-01-06-static-sites-the-next-big-thing.md

 Strategic Content Director
 ```

 Right when I'm getting serious with [Jekyll](http://jekyllrb.com).
 There, skipped HTML 2 through 5 but now I'm back ahead of the pack.
-For completeness: the free copy can be [got here](http://conferences.oreilly.com/fluent/javascript-html-us/public/content/static-site-generators).
+For completeness: the free copy referred to can be [got here](http://conferences.oreilly.com/fluent/javascript-html-us/public/content/static-site-generators).